mtcute/docs/guide/index.md

 You can use it the same way as in NodeJS.

 ### Deno
-Deno is currently not supported, and there are no plans to support it in the near future.
+Deno is not activaly supported too, and there are no plans to support it in the near future.
 Consider using NodeJS instead.

 Deno did manage to *start* ([gist](https://gist.github.com/teidesu/dd43a98a6d694cab73000768b818fd54)), but it's not